Tshepo Rikhotso: Club career

 Born in Ndengeza, Rikhotso played for Vasco De Gama and Roses United before joining Bloemfontein Celtic in early 2015.
+The club's licence was taken over by Royal AM.
+In the summer of 2023 he moved on to Sekhukhune United.

 International career

 Having also played for South Africa at under-23 level, Rikhotso was part of the South Africa squad for 2016 COSAFA Cup, and appeared in a 1–1 draw with Lesotho on 18 June 2016.